Open Access is to make research output freely available online to the public at no cost for unrestricted use of research and scholarship.

 Please ask your corresponding author or other co-authors.
 Also, contact your publisher because some publishers provide authors with a copy of the Author’s Final Version (Accepted Manuscript).

-If you researched or wrote the article at OIST, it's eligible for OISTIR.
+If you researched or wrote the article using the OIST's resources and working time, it's eligible for OISTIR.